AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlowPastCyl.rst

 Numerical scheme
 ^^^^^^^^^^^^^^^^

 The ``NUMERICS CONTROL`` block can be modified by the user to increase the number of SDC iterations.
 Note that there are many other parameters controlling the numerical algorithm that the advanced user can tweak, but we will not talk about them in the present Tutorial.
-The interested user can refer to section :ref:`sec:control`.
+The interested user can refer to :doc:`LMeXControls`.

 Building the executable